down arrow

 Impact is about more than ROI.
 Learn how to define impact, measure outcomes, and keep a record of your success.

-Plenty has already been said about the impact of UX research on sales-related metrics like revenue and conversion rates—but impact is about more than just ROI.
+Plenty has already been said about tracking the impact of UX research on sales-related metrics like revenue and conversion rates—and for good reason.
+However, ROI is just one measure of UX research impact.

 It also comes in the form of: Team alignment around the user, internal process efficiencies, confident decision-making, and even avoiding disastrous product designs (anyone remember Google Glass?
 No?
 Me neither.).